Fuli-Wang/KS-MP/README.md

 It also includes baseline controllers, trained body-schema models, experiment configurations, and scripts for reproducing the principal results.

+## Citation

+When using this implementation, please cite the accompanying KS-MP article.
+The full citation will be added following publication.

 ## Repository structure

 ```text